Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Convergence analysis

 \section{Convergence analysis}

-In this section, we derive the asymptotic convergence of Linearized AL algorithm (Algorithm \ref{alg1}) and its efficiency to obtain an $\epsilon$ first-order solution for problem \eqref{eq1}.
-Moreover, we provide convergence rates under the KŁ condition.
-Note that for some intermediate steps in the convergence analysis we follow a similar methodology as in \cite{XieWri:21}.
-Let us start by proving the decrease with respect to the first argument for the augmented Lagrangian function. \begin{lemma} [Descent of $\mathcal{L}_{\rho}$ w.r.t. primal variables] If {Assumption \ref{assump2}} holds, then we have the following descent:
+In this section, we derive the asymptotic convergence of the iterates of L-AL algorithm (Algorithm \ref{alg1}) and the computational complexity to obtain an $\epsilon$-first-order solution for problem \eqref{eq1}.
+In the rest of this paper, for the sake of clarity, we provide the proofs of all the lemmas in Appendix.
+Let us start by bounding $\|\Delta\lambda_{k+1}\|^2$. \begin{lemma} [Bound for $\|\Delta\lambda_{k+1}\|$] Consider Algorithm \ref{alg1}.
+Suppose that for a fixed $k\geq 1$, Assumption \ref{assump2} holds for some set $\mathcal{S}$ and that $x_{k-1}, x_k \in \mathcal{S}$.
+Then,